MicrosoftDocs/PowerShell-Docs/reference/3.0/PSScheduledJob/New-JobTrigger.md

 New-JobTrigger -Once -At "9/21/2012 0am" -RepetitionInterval (New-TimeSpan -Hours 12) -RepetitionDuration ([TimeSpan]::MaxValue)
 ```

-The following command creates a job trigger that runs a scheduled job once every 12 hours for an indefinite period of time.
+The previous command creates a job trigger that runs a scheduled job once every 12 hours for an indefinite period of time.
 The schedule begins tomorrow (9/21/2012) at midnight (0:00 AM).

 ## PARAMETERS